Warnakala/blender-studio-tools/README.md

 ## Installation
 Download or clone this repository.
 In the root project folder you will find the 'blender_media_viewer' folder.
-Blender expects Application Templates in this folder:
+Blender expects Application Templates in these folders:

 `{BLENDER_USER_SCRIPTS}/startup/bl_app_templates_user`

 `{BLENDER_SYSTEM_SCRIPTS}/startup/bl_app_templates_system`

 Place the `blender_media_viewer` folder in on of these directories or create a sym link to it.
 More information on Application Templates can be found [here](https://docs.blender.org/manual/en/latest/advanced/app_templates.html).